scalavision/bash4s/README.md

 This is much more a PoC than a production ready library, but if you write your tests, you should still be far better off than running your bash scripts directly.

-## How to
+## Quick start

 ### Installation and setup

-The library has not been published to ``maven central`` yet.
-This is `WIP`, to use it,
+The library has not yet been published to ``maven central``.
+That is `WIP`, but you can use it as follows:

-Install:
+#### Prerequisities:

 * [mill](http://www.lihaoyi.com/mill/), an excellent scala build tool
 * [ammonite](https://github.com/lihaoyi/Ammonite), incredibly rich scala script runner
-* This only works with scala `2.13`
+* This only works with scala `2.13`, handled below

+Those tools needs at least `jdk8` to be installed as well.

-Simple way of installing ammonite:
+#### Simple installation of prerequisities

+This is copied from their respective documentation pages.

+ammonite:

 ```bash
 # You need ammonite for scala 2.13
 sudo sh -c '(echo "#!/usr/bin/env sh" && curl -L https://github.com/lihaoyi/Ammonite/releases/download/2.1.0/2.13-2.1.0) > /usr/local/bin/amm && chmod +x /usr/local/bin/amm' && amm
 ```

-Simple way of installing mill:
+mill:

 ```bash
 sudo curl -L https://github.com/lihaoyi/mill/releases/download/0.6.2/0.6.2 > /usr/local/bin/mill && sudo chmod +x /usr/local/bin/mill
 ```

+#### Simple setup of the bash4s library for scripting

-You can run this [setup](https://github.com/scalavision/bash4s/setup) in an `empty` !! directory to get started:
+You can run this [setup](https://github.com/scalavision/bash4s/setup) (or copy paste the script below) in an `empty` !! directory, to get started.

 `CAUTION!!` It will write the script `listFiles` to the current directory!
 Since it is empty, it really shouldn't do any harm at all (just so you know ..).